History

 HST 312.
 Age of Democratic Revolutions.
 3 Hours

-Historical analysis of the ideological, political, social and economic changes of the late eighteenth and early nineteenth centuries, emphasizing the interaction of revolutions and human rights norms.
-Prerequisite(s): HST 103 or equivalent.
+Historical analysis of the ideological, political, social and economic changes of the late eighteenth and early nineteenth centuries, emphasizing the interaction of revolutions and human rights norms in Europe and the Americas.

 HST 313.
 The Dual Revolution & its Consequences - Europe 1815-1914.
 3 Hours